FAS Incoterm (Free Alongside Ship) – Use and Meaning

 What is the FAS Incoterm (Free Alongside Ship)?

-The FAS Incoterm, or Free Alongside Ship Incoterm, is an important term in international shipping contracts.
-It defines that the seller is responsible for delivering the goods to a point right next to the ship at the port of departure.
-Once the goods are positioned alongside the vessel, the buyer assumes responsibility for them.
-According to the FAS definition in business, the seller covers all costs and risks up until the goods reach that spot.
+FAS Incoterm (Free Alongside Ship) is, in essence, an essential term in international shipping contracts.
+In this regard, it means the place where the seller is supposed to deliver the goods alongside the ship at the port of departure.
+After the goods have been so placed alongside the vessel, the buyer has to assume responsibility.
+Under the FAS definition in business, it means the seller pays for everything and bears all the risks until such time as the goods arrive at that spot.

 FAS Incoterm Meaning